 In a recent interview with the team at Regeneration International you made the point that a large gap currently exists between the big ideas and enthusiasm for regenerative agricultural enterprises and a lack of reality about how to turn these ideas into profitable businesses.
 While this is a slight tangent from the main topic of our discussion, I think it is worth noting that for anyone reading this, who is considering pursuing a career in regenerative agriculture that a lot of opportunity exists in this space for knowledgeable, experienced, hard-working farmers, growers, etc. to make a living and secure capital.
 Your interview with the Regeneration International team is full of helpful content for anyone interested in learning more.

-Yes, the regenerative agriculture movement needs people who have depth of knowledge in what they’re doing.
+Yes, the regenerative agriculture movement needs people who have a depth of knowledge in what they’re doing.
 We need people who have (or want to develop) experience growing successful businesses.
 And, more importantly, we need people who can farm holistically.
 People who can manage intensive rotational grazing operations with multiple species on multiple pieces of land, who can successfully regenerate soil and produce food.
-We also need people who want to grow fruit trees and nut trees – perennial crops have been proven profitable over and over again and in general they are our best bet for rapid carbon sequestration.
-Next, the two approaches much be integrated combining tree crops with livestock production – this is where it starts to get fun, and extremely effective.
+We also need people who want to grow fruit trees and nut trees – perennial crops have been proven profitable over and over again and in general, they are our best bet for rapid carbon sequestration.
+Next, the two approaches must be integrated combining tree crops with livestock production – this is where it starts to get fun, and extremely effective.

 There are many things that can be done to create agricultural enterprises that can be invested in.
 I think that working with the current investing system, especially with the crowdfunding innovations we discussed, will be the fastest route to grow a new regenerative agriculture industry.